marwa2001/bmiCalculator/README.md

-# untitled2
+# Bmi flutter project

-A new Flutter project.
+Bmi with animation
 ## Getting Started

 This project is a starting point for a Flutter application.